 Between Allen and Eldridge Street

 While researching Dutch roots in the history of New York City, Koster found many striking links and proud moments in its shared history.
 However, she also uncovered many shadows and undertones, which are frequently dismissed, not addressed, or simply ignored.
 For example, the Dutch settlement of ‘New Amsterdam’ was built on trade.
 One of the largest trades at the time was the enslavement of African people.
-This discovery led her to search for remnants of this history and brought her to such places as the relatively recent discovery of the African American Burial grounds near City Hall (in 1993) amongst seven additional plots around the city.
-These cemeteries had been forgotten, which motivated Koster to raise awareness for this often lost past and bring honor to the deceased through recognition.
+This revelation led to her search for remnants of this history and brought her to such places as the recently re-discovered African American Burial grounds near City Hall (1993), among seven additional plots around the city.
+Over time most of these cemeteries were forgotten, some of which still are, motivating Koster to raise awareness for this often lost past and bring honor to the deceased through recognition.